Guanidinoacetate Methyltransferase (GAMT) Deficiency

 There are severe neurological symptoms that characterize this disorder, including epilepsy, issues with speech development, intellectual disability, issues with communication and social interaction, and self-injurious behaviors.
-Affected individuals may also experience facial tics, tremors, and involuntary movements.
+Affected individuals may also experience tremors and involuntary movements.

 Muscle symptoms are also common.
 These include weak muscle tone and a delay in the development of motor skills.
 At times, people lose some motor skills that they already have.

 What causes GAMT deficiency?